IQNOMY/platform_documentation/developers/profile.rst

    Identifying iqnomy visitors using custom id

 Examples for your ID can be:

-* email from the emailmarketing system
+* emailid from the emailmarketing system
 * your CRM id
 * the login id from your website